andreav/swgit/doc/readme/_build/text/readme.info.txt

    2. Actions: operations to accomplish on result commit(s)

-Some actions need just 1 param, other actions need a range of them.
+Some actions need just 1 parameter, other actions need a range of them.

 1. Input parameters